-The following advantage is afforded NightTrace when Concurrent's RedHawk tracing kernel is running:
+The following advantages are afforded NightTrace when a RedHawk tracing kernel is running:

-Kernel tracing
+· Kernel tracing

 Users of NightTrace gain the ability to obtain kernel trace data and combine that with user trace data.
 Kernel tracing is an incredibly powerful feature that not only provides insight into the operating system kernel but also provides useful information relating to the execution of user applications.